Hassannewcode/DeenBridge-AI-v2/checkpoint.md

+# Checkpoint: Branding Unification & UI Polish

+This checkpoint focuses on a complete visual overhaul to establish a strong, consistent, and professional brand identity for DeenBridge, centered around the new definitive "mosque" logo provided by the user.

+## 1. Unified Brand Identity

+-   **New Mosque Logo:** The previous "bridge" logo has been completely replaced across the entire application with the new, elegant mosque design.
+This includes the main PWA icon, the monochrome icon for notifications, the animated splash screen, and all instances of the logo within the app UI.
+-   **UI Shape Consistency:** Inconsistent container shapes for the logo (circles, sharp squares) have been standardized to a modern, soft-cornered rounded square (`rounded-2xl`).
+This creates a cohesive "squircle" aesthetic that matches the main app icon and enhances the overall professional look.

+## 2. Redesigned Splash Screen

+-   The animated splash screen has been updated to use the new mosque logo.
+-   The layout has been changed to a vertical stack (logo, title, loading dots) to perfectly match the user's provided design for a cleaner launch experience.

+## 3. Stability Improvement

+-   **Error Boundary Fix:** A bug fix was re-applied to the `ErrorBoundary` component's constructor to ensure correct state initialization and prevent potential runtime errors, improving overall app stability.

+---

 # Checkpoint: Major Refactor & Feature Polish

 This checkpoint marks a significant architectural refactor and a series of feature enhancements to improve maintainability, user experience, and stability.